Generative AI and Feedback Analysis: security and data privacy concerns

-We use LLMs hosted on Microsoft Azure.
-These servers are run by teams that are SOC2 certified and GDPR compliant.
-It is possible to specify the location of the server as well.
+We currently use LLMs hosted on Microsoft Azure, and exploring alternatives.
+It's critical that their servers are run by teams that are SOC2 certified and GDPR compliant.
+We need to specify the location of the server as well.
 So for companies that need to keep the data safely within a particular region there is no risk of losing that compliance.

 If you have played with ChatGPT or its many cousins, you will know that it’s not a “new shiny object” and it’s not a “hype”.
 You know that it will soon transform the way we work.
 The best thing you can do is to ride the wave of what’s possible and use AI-powered tools to your advantage.
 But of course, beware of pitfalls.
 Especially, if you work with customer data.